MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

   ///
   /// If `Handled` is set to TRUE then WebView will not display the notification
   /// with the default UI, and the host will be responsible for handling the
-  /// notification and let the web content know that the notification has been
+  /// notification and for letting the web content know that the notification has been
   /// displayed, clicked, or closed.
 If after the event handler or deferral
   /// completes `Handled` is set to FALSE then WebView will display the default
-  /// notification.
+  /// notification UI.
 Note that if `Show` has been called on the `Notification`
   /// object, WebView will not display the default notification regardless of
   /// the Handled property.
 The default value is FALSE.
   [propput] HRESULT Handled([in] BOOL value);